pwillia7/Basic_ComfyUI_Workflows/README.md

 **5/24/24**
-Cleaned up all workflows, added notes, improved IPA and outpaint workflows New workflows: InstantID, Instructpix2pix, controlnetmulti,
+Cleaned up all workflows, added notes, improved IPA and outpaint workflows New workflows: StableCascade txt2img img2img and imageprompt, InstantID, Instructpix2pix, controlnetmulti,

 ## About